E4S-Project/e4s-cl/docs/reference/launch.rst

 The `launch` command accepts several arguments to tune its execution:

 --profile	Profile to use for the execution.
 If unspecified, the selected profile will be used.
 --image		Image to use when launching the container.
-Can be a path or identifier. **Required**.
+Can be a path or identifier. [required]_.
---backend	Container technology to employ. **Required**.
+--backend	Container technology to employ. [required]_.
 --libraries	Comma-separated list of libraries to make available at run-time in the container.
 Optional.
 --files		Comma-separated list of files to make accessible in the container.
 They will be bound in-place in the container.
 Optional.
 --source	Path of a script to source before execution.
 Optional.
 --from		If MPI library translation is needed, specify which family the binary comes from.
 The following are implemented: :code:`intelmpi`, :code:`openmpi`, :code:`mpich`.
 Optional.
+-h, --help		    print a help message

+.. [required] This field is required for execution, but can be set by the selected profile and omitted from the command line.

 Description
 -----------